-For less than $1 per day, the employee can participate in the Employee Parking Permit program and park in the city parking garages or assigned lots where spaces are preserved for their use.
-Employees could park legally in any other free parking spaces but are encouraged to remain clear of the high demand parking spaces, so their customers have accessible parking.
+For less than $1 per day, an employee can participate in the Employee Parking Permit program and park in the city parking garages or assigned lots where spaces are reserved for their use.
+Employees can park legally in any other free parking spaces but are encouraged to remain clear of the high demand parking spaces so their customers have accessible parking.

 Why is this the right time to install parking meters?